 Walking into the room and seeing all of my oldest’s adorable creations just makes my heart smile.

-It’s so easy to swap out the art as he creates new masterpieces, and I can’t wait until my youngest gets a little older and starts making some of his own.
+It’s SO easy to swap out the art as he creates new masterpieces, and I can’t wait until my youngest gets a little older and starts making some of his own too.

 The art display and sign coordinate nicely with the colorful gallery wall that’s adjacent to them.